jceelen/alfred-10000ft-scripts/README.md

 - Added Delete project option in submenu
 - Fixed XML encoding error in log
 - Fixed Bug that caused Alfred to crash if the Project Client was null / None
-- Improved errorhandling
+- Improved Errorhandling
-- Improved updating data, it checks if an update is already running now
+- Improved Updating data, it checks if an update is already running now
 - Improved Function for building report URLs
 - Improved Encoding / Decoding behaviour
 - Improved Flow & Descriptions in Alfred